shannon112/IronFish/README.md

 # Ironfish
 <img src="https://github.com/shannon112/IronFish/blob/master/ironfish.png" width="350">

-Ironfish is a simple mobile robot that you can simply build it by yourself!
+Ironfish is a simple ROS mobile robot that you can simply build it by yourself!
+* Processor: Your laptop
 * Sensor: Kinect, RealSense, Hokuyo lazer
-* Processor: Your laptop
 * Actuator: Two DC motor with two wheels, and one guide wheel.